Planting Seeds of Hope

 “I devoted my academic career to writing about Heschel, which changed my life,” Kasimow says.

-Phillips and Heschel introduced Kasimow to ideas that would shape his thinking and his career in important ways.
+They introduced Kasimow to ideas that would shape his thinking and his career.
 Phillips launched Kasimow’s lifelong interest in Asian religions, particularly Hinduism and Buddhism.

-And when Kasimow read Heschel’s article “No Religion Is an Island,” he was struck by the statement that “the diversity of religions is the will of God.”
+When Kasimow read Heschel’s article “No Religion Is an Island,” he was struck by the statement that “diversity of religions is the will of God.”

-Kasimow learned that what matters most is not the faith a person belongs to, but how human he or she really is.
+Kasimow learned that what matters most is not the faith a person belongs to, but the person’s humanity.
 He embraced Heschel’s understanding of the true aim of religion — “to transform us, to have concern for others.”
 This concern is what makes us truly human, Kasimow says.

 So began Kasimow’s dedication to interfaith dialogue.
 Every human being is created in the image of God, Kasimow explains.
 This principle is the foundation of interfaith dialogue.
 To downgrade a human being is to downgrade God.

-Throughout most of his decades-long career on the faculty at Grinnell College, Kasimow kept his Holocaust memories mostly locked away in a dark, seldom-visited room.
+Throughout most of his decades-long faculty career at Grinnell, Kasimow kept his Holocaust memories locked away.
 He wasn’t a Holocaust scholar.
-Because he had been a child during the Shoah (the Hebrew word for catastrophe, often used to refer to the Holocaust), he felt others were better qualified to write and speak on the subject.
+Because he had been a child during the Shoah (the Hebrew word for catastrophe, often used to refer to the Holocaust), he believed others were better qualified to write and speak on the subject.

-It was only much later that Kasimow began to see how the Holocaust and interfaith dialogue were connected in his life and work.
+It was only much later that Kasimow began to see how the Holocaust and interfaith dialogue were connected.
 If the principles of interfaith dialogue had been upheld — that every human being is created in the image of God — the Holocaust would have been impossible, a contradiction of God’s will.

 A Life Dedicated to Interfaith Dialogue

-Kasimow is retired now, but his work on interfaith dialogue as a way of fostering the common good continues at a remarkable pace.
-His list of books, lectures, and publications is impressive (see links at the end of this story).
+Kasimow is retired now, but his work on interfaith dialogue as a way to foster the common good continues at a remarkable pace.
+His list of books, lectures, and publications is impressive.

-A world-renowned Jewish scholar, he has traveled the world to speak about interfaith dialogue, collaborating with internationally renowned scholars, leaders, and theologians of many faiths — including meetings with Pope John Paul II and Pope Francis.
+An internationally renowned Jewish scholar, he has traveled the world to speak about interfaith dialogue, collaborating with scholars, leaders, and theologians of many faiths — including meetings with Pope John Paul II and Pope Francis.

-More and more, Kasimow is embracing his role as a Holocaust survivor — he is now one of only two living in Iowa.
-“There are not so many Holocaust survivors who can still tell their story, which seems to be becoming more important every day with a great deal of Holocaust denial and anti-Semitism in this country,” he says.
+More and more, Kasimow is embracing his role as a Holocaust survivor.
+“There are not so many Holocaust survivors who can still tell their story, which seems to be becoming more important every day,” he says.

-Kasimow is active on the Iowa Holocaust committee and frequently speaks to groups about the Shoah.
+Kasimow frequently speaks to groups about the Shoah.
 He values speaking at schools most of all.
 “Young people ask really good questions,” Kasimow says.

-This engagement with young people encourage Kasimow to continue speaking and writing about his Holocaust experiences, although it is never easy for him.
+This engagement with young people encourages Kasimow to continue speaking and writing about his Holocaust experiences, although it is never easy for him.

 He still doesn’t feel that he is a Holocaust scholar.
 “I’m a Holocaust survivor,” he says.

-Kasimow says he is frequently asked whether he is optimistic.
+Kasimow is frequently asked if he is optimistic.
 “I am hopeful for the future,” he says, “because there really is no other option for humanity.”

 Recent Lectures and Publications